autonomoussoftware/documentation/owners_manual/owners_manual.md

 **Economically engineering something to last **

 Some cryptocurrencies\' mintage is either static or goes to zero over time -- like Bitcoin[^1]^,^[^2] and Litecoin[^3] -- raising questions with economists about their long term viability.[^4]^,^[^5]^,^ Other cryptocurrencies' token supply is hand-stitched together in pre-ICO deals that award certain parties a vast amount of supply, resulting in those parties controlling the majority of tokens.
 Some cryptocurrencies sell out to certain parties in a pre-sale or private sale, leaving very little to the general public.
 Metronome attempts to fix those problems with daily auctions that provide an on-going token supply mintage, ad infinitum.
-An on-going token supply mintage is theorized to provide sustainability versus other cryptocurrencies whose mintage either is or goes to zero.[^6]^,^[^7] The Metronome team expects that this will also encourage MTN holders to use the many payment features of Metronome.
+An on-going token supply mintage is theorized to provide sustainability versus other cryptocurrencies whose mintage either is or goes to zero.[^6]^,^[^7] The Metronome team expects that this will also encourage MET holders to use the many payment features of Metronome.
 Utilizing those use cases, actually using it as a currency, may help solidify its endurance.
 The Metronome team also believes that an ongoing mintage also dilutes any potential disproportionate amounts purchased at a given time.
 Through Metronome, the team believes it is engineering something that is built-to-last.
 Longevity is Metronome's main goal.

 **Bootstrapping decentralized financial products**

 Bootstrapping decentralized systems into self-sustainability is a new thing, more art than science.
 Metronome is attempting to break new ground here.
-All proceeds from Metronome's auctions are sent to two separate smart contracts,[^8] which are designed --among other things--to provide liquidity to MTN owners that may want to sell.[^9]
+All proceeds from Metronome's auctions are sent to two separate smart contracts,[^8] which are designed --among other things--to provide liquidity to MET owners that may want to sell.[^9]

 By having all auction proceeds stay within the Metronome ecosystem, the Metronome team anticipates that it will thrive.
 Further, the team expects that others will study Metronome's model for their projects and products.